 It is our sincere hope that each and every one of our customers takes the time to read this section of our catalog.
 The few minutes that it takes to read this will help provide you with a better understanding of our operation and will communicate to you how we operate.
 We are not a large operation and all of the work is done by Linda and me with occasional inputs from outside sources.
 The family consists of myself (Glenn) and my wife, Linda.
-Our two grown sons, Nick and Cory (married to Cheryl and a granddaughter Lilly) are no longer living at home.
+Our two grown sons, Nick and Cory (married to Cheryl, a granddaughter Lilly, and a grandson Benjamin) are no longer living at home.
 We are not a wholesale seed company nor are we a large hatchery.
 We are genetic preservationists that are in this for the genetic diversity of this planet we all call home.
 We produce all of our own eggs for our hatches, tend all of our own flocks, weed and care for the seed crops and produce around 90% of the seed which we sell.
 We also work with several close friends to produce some rare and unusual items to help give you a better variety.
 We purchase a few common varieties of nontreated seed to expand our offerings.
 We use these common items in our growouts to run comparison tests against the heirlooms.
 We also raise and maintain a few common breeds of poultry.
 Mostly this is for comparison purposes with the heritage breeds of poultry.
 But, they are also maintained and sold here for the 4-H young people who need them for show in the meat and egg-laying classes at the fair.
 This way they can place one order and be able to obtain both common breeds and rare breeds in the same order.
 One of our main focuses in our business is education.
 Working closely with the young people in 4-H gives us an opportunity to encourage them to consider maintaining rare breeds.
 After all, the future of the poultry fancy is, indeed, our young people.

 Our primary mission is the preservation of our genetic resources.
 It is difficult to find the time and resources to do that properly and we need to set limits on what we can do and then do it right.
 You will notice that periodically we have to change our plan and do things a little differently.
 For example, we will again be producing all of our sweet potato plants in the field.
 This means a stronger healthier plant for the customer and gives us greenhouse space to start other things.
 However, this means we will never have plants earlier than late May or early June if we have cool temperatures in May.

-2012 - The Year in Review
+2015 - The Year in Review

 Many of our customers keep asking how things are going and what it takes to keep things running around here.
 For our continuing customers, the following summary will fill you in on the past year.
 For our new customers, it will, hopefully, give you a feel for what life is like here on the preservation center.